yayahjb/cqrlib/CQRlib/README_CQRlib.txt

                     CQRlib -- ANSI C API for Quaternion Rotations

-                                 Release 1.1.2
+                                 Release 1.1.3
-                                21 December 2010
+                                 17 April 2014
-                   (c) 2008, 2009, 2010 Herbert J. Bernstein
+                (c) 2008, 2009, 2010, 2014 Herbert J. Bernstein
-                      yaya at bernstein-plus-sons dot com
+                            yayahjb at gmail dot com
                 You may distribute the CQRlib API under the LGPL

+   The 1.1.3 release parenthesized uses of *this that caused errors from OSX clang.
+Thanks to Zack Settel for reporting the problem.
 The 1.1.2 release improved the portability of the code for Visual Studio.
 The 1.1.1 release relaxed some of the test constraints and parametrized the tests against DBL_EPSILON and added the Dist and Distsq functions.
 The 1.1 release added functions for log, exp, power and root, added a macro form of the norm and fixed the macro for inverse.
 The 1.0.6 release fixed an error in the CQRHLERPDist definition and comments.
 The 1.0.5 release added SLERP/HLERP support in C++ and C, moved from the vector project.
 The 1.0.4 release added a version of L. Andrews adaptation to a C++ template.
 The 1.0.3 release changed from use of a FAR macro to use of a CQR_FAR macro to avoid name conflicts. the macros for malloc, free, memmove and memset were also changed.
 The 1.0.2 release of 14 June 2009 corrected the Makefile for case-sensitive file systems and to include -lm in loading.
 Release 1.0.1 of 23 February 2009 was a minor documentation update to the original 1.0 release of 22 February 2009.

    CQRlib is an ANSI C implementation of a utility library for quaternion arithmetic and quaternion rotation math.
 See